On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Experiment

 \subsection{Ablation Study}

-We compared the influence of different $C$ and $\alpha$ values on the average pivot iterations for several representative instances.
+We compare the influence of different $C$ and $\alpha$ values on the average pivot iterations for several representative instances.
+Each point is the average result of executing the algorithm five times.
 As the GlobalFigure in Figure~\ref{fig:C} indicates, the empirical value of $C$ can lead to the least pivot iterations, except for SC50A.
-However, we conducted in-depth experiments and found that SC50A can provide fewer pivot iterations when the total number of executions increases.
+However, we conduct in-depth experiments and find that SC50A can provide fewer pivot iterations when the total number of executions increases.
 Therefore, we believe that the empirical value of $C$ is reasonable for the MCTS rule in terms of overall performance.

 Figure~\ref{fig:Alpha} shows the relationship between $\alpha$ and the pivot iteations for different initial explorations.
 Formula (\ref{eq:equation_exploration_select}) aims to relax the $max$ operator owing to the imprecisely estimated value in the early stage of exploration.
-Therefore, we conducted sufficient experiments on explorations of the 1-, 0.5-, 0.4-, 0.3-, 0.2-, and 0.1-times columns of the constraint matrix of the instances to be solved.
+Therefore, we conduct sufficient experiments on explorations of the 1-, 0.5-, 0.4-, 0.3-, 0.2-, and 0.1-times columns of the constraint matrix of the instances to be solved.
 Formula (\ref{eq:equation_exploration_select}) is effective when explorations are less than or equal to $0.1$ times columns.
 Furthermore, when the number of explorations is $0.1$ times columns, $\alpha$ achieves a consistently good effect with a value of $0.3$.
 Therefore, we set dynamically adjusted $\alpha$ for the MCTS rule.
 When the number of explorations is less than or equal to $0.1$ times columns, $\alpha$ is set to $0.3$.
 For the other cases, $\alpha$ was set to $1$.